 List of registered ISO/MSPs

 ISO/MSPs legally have to disclose the name of their sponsor bank, which you can usually find at the bottom of their website.
 However, most registered ISO/MSPs proudly trumpet their sponsor bank affiliations from the rooftops.
-To double-check a provider’s alleged credentials with the Association itself, you can check out Visa’s list of registered ISOs here and/or download MasterCard’s MSP list from this website.

 The Final Word